the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

   `${firstName} ${lastName}`;
 ~~~~~~~

 Essentially this strips down a function to its essential parts and ecourages keeping functions small.
-However, often you will have functions with more lines of code in their body, so stripping away the return keyword and the curly brackets does not become the default.
+However, often you will have functions with more lines of code in their body, so stripping away the return keyword and the curly braces does not become the default.

 ![](images/arrow-function-anatomy.png)